helgejo/practicum/P02/README.md

 ## Task 5.
 Computing statistics on the Adult dataset

-  - Compute frequency and mode for the categorical attributes .
+  - Compute frequency and mode for a selected categorical attribute.
-  - Compute mean, median, and variance for the continuous attributes, for the two classes (>50K, <=50K).
+  - Compute mean, median, and variance for a selected continuous attribute, for each of the two classes (>50K, <=50K).

 ## Task 6.
 Visualizing Adult data